The woman who opened fire at YouTube headquarters Tuesday practiced shooting at a gun range hours before the attack, police said.

 A sprawling tech complex

-More than 1,100 people work at the YouTube campus in San Bruno, south of San Francisco.
-Employees there include engineers for the site and sales teams that work with advertisers and content creators.
+More than 1,100 people work at the YouTube office in San Bruno.
+Employees there include engineers working on site search, infrastructure, content channels and ad products; and sales teams that work with advertisers and content creators.

 A statement from YouTube on Wednesday said the company would increase security at all its offices.
 Security protections already in place prevented the shooter from entering the building from the courtyard.